Leabhar na nGenealach: Leabhar VI

 This book outlines the history and genealogical ramifications of the descendants of Íor son of Míl Espáine, known as the Síol Ír.
-The material was derived from Leabhar Uí Dubhagáin (aka Leabhar Ua Maine).
+The material was derived from Leabhar Uí Dubhagáin (a.k.a.
+Leabhar Ua Maine).
 This section is followed by a shorter one treating of the Dál nAraidi and the descendants of Fergus mac Róich.
 It ends with a version of Clann Ollamhan Uaisle Eamhna, similar to, though not exactly, the one found in Leabhar Ua Maine.

 Mac Fhirbhisigh added "a great amount of additional material ... both in the margins and interlineally ... those inserted between the lines are variant readings, some of them of considerable interest, deriving as they do from quite a different recension of the work; ... represented by just one manuscript older than LGen, namely RIA B iv2."

 Leabhar VII

 Book seven deals with the descendants of Ebhar mac Milidh, written or begun in 1649, comprising pages 599 to 689 (eight-five pages are blank).
 As Mac Fhirbhisigh intended to merely summarise material, he did not reproduce the original texts, which were extracts from Saltair Chaisil, written in Latin.

 Pages 640.5 to 645.5 feature the descendants of Brian Bóruma, such as the O'Briens, including the Anglo-Irish Plunkett family.
 This was a fabrication, based on the Plunkett's status in the late 16th century, claiming them as descended from King Donnchad mac Briain, who died in Rome in 1064.
 As did Geoffrey Keating, Mac Fhirbhisgh reserves doubts on this, though pointing out that it should not be discounted merely because of Donnchad's age, as "there is no period in a man's life in which he may not beget."
 The families of Eustace, Bennett and Power, along with others, are given the same ancestor.

 Further sections concern the descendants of Cian mac Ailill Aulom, which were at least partly assembled in the early 8th century.
 The final section is at least in part derived from the Book of Ui Maine.